 Hiking Food Tips For a Day of Hiking

-And, before eating, be sure to clean your hands with soap and water or clean wipes.
+And, before eating your great hiking snack, be sure to clean your hands with soap and water or clean wipes.

 Please, take any trash with you at the end of the day.
 For that, bring a zip-lock bag.
 I recommend these resealable SmellyProof Bags.
 They’ll come in handy for your next hiking trip, and an odor-free plastic bag is perfect for road trips, too!

 Final Thoughts on the Best Snacks to Bring on a Hike

-Once you have your plan, your lunch, plenty to drink, and enough snacks to see you through, it’s easy to have a wonderful day hiking in the wilderness.
+Once you have your plan, your lunch, plenty to drink, and enough hiking snacks to see you through, it’s easy to have a wonderful day hiking in the wilderness.
 Just make your list of the best snacks to bring to ensure an awesome experience.

-That’s especially when you’re well-prepared for your next adventure with these popular hiking snacks!
+That’s especially when you’re well-prepared for your next adventure with these popular hiking snacks.
+Have a good hike!

 Going Beyond The Day Hike